-He is a former Chairman of the Federal Election Commission, and was General Counsel to John McCain’s 2000 and 2008 presidential campaigns, and an adviser to the drafters of the McCain-Feingold law.
+A Republican former Chairman of the Federal Election Commission (FEC), Trevor was general counsel to John McCain’s 2000 and 2008 presidential campaigns and an adviser to the drafters of the McCain-Feingold campaign finance law.
 To many, he is perhaps best known for his recurring appearances on The Colbert Report as the lawyer for Stephen Colbert’s super PAC, Americans for a Better Tomorrow, Tomorrow, during the 2012 election, a program that won a Peabody Award for excellence in reporting on money in politics.

-The American Bar Association Journal has described Potter as “hands-down one of the top lawyers in the country on the delicate intersection of politics, law and money.”
-A Republican, he was appointed to the FEC in 1991 by President George H.W.
-Bush.
-A nonresident Senior Fellow in Governance Studies at the Brookings Institution, Potter is the author of several books and manuals on lobbying regulation and disclosure, campaign finance, and federal election law.
+The American Bar Association Journal has described Trevor as “hands-down one of the top lawyers in the country on the delicate intersection of politics, law and money.”
+Trevor is the author of several books and manuals on lobbying regulation and disclosure, campaign finance and federal election law.
 He has testified before Congress on federal election proposals and campaign finance regulation, and he has taught campaign finance law at the University of Virginia School of Law and Oxford University.
-He has served as Chair of several American Bar Association election law and lobbying regulation committees and task forces, and is currently a member of the ABA's Standing Committee on Election Law as well as the American Law Institute.
+Trevor has appeared widely in national broadcast and print media.
+During the 2020 election season, Trevor was named to the cross-partisan National Task Force on Election Crises.

 Trevor's Notable Appearances, Publications, and Speeches